WaleyDevOps/My-k8s-learning/README.md

 Kubernetes created from Borg & Omega projects by google as they use it to orchestrate they data center since 2003.
 Google open-sourced kubernetes at 2014

+What is Orchestration Do?
+ Configuring and scheduling of containers.
+ Provisioning and deployments of containers.
+ High Availability of containers.
+ Configuration of the applications that run in containers.
+ Scaling of containers to equally balance the application workloads across infrastructure.
+ Allocation of HW resources between containers.
+ Load balancing, traffic routing and service discovery of containers.
+ Health monitoring of containers.
+ Securing the interactions between containers.